 In recent years, scientists have looked to regenerative therapies – including those that use 3D-printed bio-tissue to repair damaged heart muscle and restore proper blood-pumping function to the rest of the body.

-Thanks to advances in 3D & 4D printing technology, engineers have applied advanced bioprinting techniques to create scaffolds and cardiac tissue that, once implanted, can quickly integrate with the body’s native tissue.
+A lot of people right now are searching for 3D printer ratings, thanks to advances in 3D & 4D printing technology, engineers have applied advanced bioprinting techniques to create scaffolds and cardiac tissue that, once implanted, can quickly integrate with the body’s native tissue.

 While 3D bioprinting can create 3D structures made from living cells, the end product is static, it cannot grow or change in response to changes and stimuli in its surrounding environment.